roddyyaga/ocoi/README.md

         main.ml
 ```
 - :monorail: This should look fairly familiar if you've used frameworks such as rails in the past.
 Some of the
-  similarlities may be deceptive though.
-For example, Ice doesn't have an ORM (or indeed objects at all!) so models look
+  similarlities might be deceptive though.
-  different.
-The structure is designed so that the content of `/models` is self-conained and could be shared with
-  frontend code in ReasonML/BuckleScript or js\_of\_ocaml.

   In another terminal, go into the app directory and start the server:
 ```
 another_terminal$ cd todo/app && ocoi server
 ```